hantrungkien/CircleSliceImageView/README.md

 This is an Android project allowing to realize a circular and slice ImageView in the simplest way possible.

+Slice ImageView like What's App avatar

-This library was developed and extended based on https://github.com/lopspower/CircularImageView
+This library was developed and extended based on https://github.com/lopspower/CircularImageView and rewrite by Kotlin

 USAGE
 -----

-To make a circular ImageView add CircularImageView in your layout XML and add CircularImageView library in your project or you can also grab it via Gradle:
+To make a circular and slice ImageView add CircleSliceImageView in your layout XML and add CircularImageView library in your project or you can also grab it via Gradle:

 ```
 allprojects {